thezion/github-action-env-vars/README.md

 # Download Environment Variables

-Used in Github Action
+Used in **Github Action**

-Download environment variables from a url and save them in .env
+Download environment variables from a url which returns json, then save as a file

 ## Example